beitzelorg/beitzelorg.workspace/source/_posts/Decision-Trees-with-F-and-Accord-NET-Part-2.md

 showResults "Test " testTotalCorrect (Array.length testInputs)
 {% endcodeblock %}

 Below are the results.
 They are disappointing, and there is certainly room for improvement.
 But its a start.
-Hopefully this has offered some insight into how to use a decision tree in Accord.NET.
-Until next time...

 ```
 Train - Direct row match  : Correct 5624/7584 (0.742)
 Test  - Direct row match  : Correct 1342/3250 (0.413)
 ```

+On a whim I attempt to use the ID3 learner instead.
+This method requires discrete values.
+It's easy enough to convert all the doubles to ints.
+Knowing that most of my columns are percentages, I multiple by 100, then convert to an int.
+Unfortunantly, my system ran out of memory on this test.
+I used fsharpi (Mono) as well as fsi (.NET CLR), but it gave me the same issue.
+This deserves some additional follow-up, but I don't have time for that rabbit-hole right now.
+Below is the code I used to try the ID3 learner, if someone sees what is wrong, feel free to drop me a line.

+{% codeblock lang:fsharp %}

+// Below is the hacked up ID3 variant of my test

+let newRangeFromColumnInt (d:int[][]) (i:int) =
+    new IntRange(
+        d |> Array.map (fun r -> r.[i]) |> Array.min,
+        d |> Array.map (fun r -> r.[i]) |> Array.max)

+let newDecisionVariableFromColumnInt (d:int[][]) (i:int) =
+    new DecisionVariable((sprintf "col%d" i), newRangeFromColumnInt d i)

+let decisionVariablesInt (inputs:int[][]) =
+    [0..(Array.length inputs.[0])-1]
+    |> List.map (newDecisionVariableFromColumnInt inputs)

+let decisionVariablesIListInt (inputs:int[][]) =
+    let variableList = new Collections.Generic.List<DecisionVariable>()
+    decisionVariablesInt inputs |> List.iter (fun x -> variableList.Add(x))
+    variableList

+let inputsInt i =
+    (Array.map (fun x -> Array.map (fun y -> int(y * 100.)) x) i)

+let treeId3 = new DecisionTree(decisionVariablesIListInt (inputsInt trainInputs), numClasses (Array.map int trainOutputs))

+let id3 = new ID3Learning(treeId3)

+id3.ParallelOptions.MaxDegreeOfParallelism <- 1
+let errorId3 = id3.Learn((inputsInt trainInputs), (Array.map int trainOutputs))

+let (trainResultsId3, trainTotalCorrectId3) = processResultsId3 treeId3 (inputsInt trainInputs) (Array.map int trainOutputs)
+let (testResultsId3, testTotalCorrectId3) = processResultsId3 treeId3 (inputsInt testInputs) (Array.map int testOutputs)

+showResults "Train" trainTotalCorrectId3 (Array.length trainInputs)
+showResults "Test " testTotalCorrectId3 (Array.length testInputs)
+{% endcodeblock %}

+Although the end results were anticlimatic, it's nice to see it all come together.
+One consolation is with over 100 possible themes, 41% on the test set isn't the worst thing in the world.
+Hopefully this has offered some insight into how to use a decision tree in Accord.NET.
+Until next time...